mendix/docs/content/en/docs/refguide8/modeling/pages/page-resources/menu.md

 * Alternative text - You can specify alternative text if a caption is not provided.
 This will allow screen readers to announce a description for an icon.
 * On click – Action to be performed when the item is clicked.
 A menu item that has sub-items cannot have an on click event.

-{{% alert type="info" %}}To open a page with a data view on it from a menu item, set a microflow that first retrieves an object for the data view and then opens the page as a target.{{% /alert %}}
+{{% alert color="info" %}}To open a page with a data view on it from a menu item, set a microflow that first retrieves an object for the data view and then opens the page as a target.{{% /alert %}}

 ## 3 Read More